 February 2021

-The animation is shrouded in controversy, as there are some that say the characters represent different countries, and hold metaphors important in terms of the countries history and geography.
+The animation is shrouded in controversy.
+This is due to the fact that there are some that say the characters represent different countries.
+In turn, this holds metaphors important in terms of the country’s history and geography.
 (See more below on controversy).

 As an animation, it’s mainly directed at children.
 The producers state that Squirrel and Hedgehog holds important messages teaching children good moral behaviour.
 However, with a lot of use of weapons, use of vulgar language, and themes of war, it’s not your average children’s show.

-There’s no “official” Squirrel and Hedgehog merchandise like you might find with Disney.
-Nevertheless, there are various products in North Korea depicting their images such as toys and stationary.
+There’s no “official” Squirrel and Hedgehog merchandise as you might find with Disney.
+Nevertheless, there are various products in North Korea depicting their images such as toys and stationery.

-Not confirmed but widely speculated, it is said that that there are a lot of real-world parallels to be taken from the series.
+Not confirmed but widely speculated, it is said that there are a lot of real-world parallels you can take from the series.
 The main ones being ‘Flower Hill’ related to the Korean peninsula, Squirrel and Hedgehog themselves as the Korean people, the weasels as Japanese, mice as South Koreans, and wolves as Americans.

 The producing studio SEK Studio has claimed that this is in fact not true, and such a representation is never explicitly revealed in the series.